kaiasdad01/kaiasdad01/README.md

 - 💻 I'm a data product & analytics leader, with 10 years of experience in both enterprise and startup environments.

 - 💾 I'm currently at Amazon building with the Pricing Tech team for Amazon Shipping.
-Previously, I led an Analytics team at Walmart, was the first tech PM at Minoan Experience, and spent the first 3 years of my career in corporate finance at L'Oreal.
-The common thread in every step of my career has been my focus on leveraging data & analytics to build strategy and drive successful biz outcomes.
+Previously, I led an Analytics team at Walmart, was an early tech PM at Minoan Experience, and spent the first 3 years of my career in corporate finance at L'Oreal.
+The common thread in every step of my career has been a focus on leveraging data & analytics to build strategy and drive successful biz outcomes.

-- 📚 I've got an MBA from Dartmouth, and am currently pursuing an MS Computer Science at CU Boulder.
-I'm also an active participant in Amazon's Machine Learning University - most recently finished a course on AutoGluon.
+- 📚 I've got an MBA from Dartmouth, and am currently pursuing an MS Computer Science at CU Boulder part-time.

 - 🔭 Outside of my day job, I love to build, and learn.
 Currently working on a few cool projects like: NFL analytics & predictions platform and a better way to track and evaluate real estate listings.